cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 |
 | taxonomy [分类]
 | Definition: the branch of science concerned with classification, especially of organisms; systematics.
 |
+| nomenclature [命名法]
+| Definition: The nomenclature of a particular set of things is the system of naming those things.
+| Usage: Mistakes arising from ignorance of the nomenclature of the  woody plants.
+|
 | meteorology [气象学]
 | meteorological